-- "Affiliate" means any individual or entity directly or indirectly controlling, controlled by or under common control with, a Party to this Agreement.
+- 4.1 "Affiliate" means any individual or entity directly or indirectly controlling, controlled by or under common control with, a Party to this Agreement.
 For purposes of this Agreement, the direct or indirect ownership of over fifty percent (50%) of the profits or earnings of an entity shall be deemed to constitute control.
 Such other relationship as in fact results in actual control over the management, business and affairs of an entity shall also be deemed to constitute control.
-For the limited scope of this Agreement, Kansas State University (hereinafter the "University") is deemed to be an Affiliate of Foundation. - 1.2 "Confidential Information" as used in this Agreement means all information in any form whatsoever disclosed in any manner by or on behalf of one Party or its Affiliates to the other Party or any of its Affiliates before or after the Effective Date and includes without limitation information about products, raw materials, packaging, manufacturing processes, samples, technical information, scientific information, financial information, business information, customer and supplier lists, and the terms and conditions of this Agreement. - 1.3 "Control" means, with respect to any item of Know-How, Patent Right, or other intellectual property right, a Party has the ability (whether by sole, joint or other ownership interest, license, sublicense or otherwise, and including any such abilities which are contingent) (other than by operation of the licenses granted in this Agreement) to grant a license, sublicense, access or right to use (as applicable) under such item of Know-How, Patent Right, or other intellectual property right to the other Party on the terms and conditions set forth herein at the time of such grant, in each case without breaching the terms of any agreement with a third party. - 1.4 Omitted
+For the limited scope of this Agreement, Kansas State University (hereinafter the "University") is deemed to be an Affiliate of Foundation and University of Iowa ("UI") is deemed an Affiliate of University of Iowa Research Foundation Iowa ("UIRF"). - "Confidential Information" as used in this Agreement means all information in any form whatsoever disclosed in any manner by or on behalf of one Party or its Affiliates to the other Party or any of its Affiliates before or after the Effective Date and includes without limitation information about products, raw materials, packaging, manufacturing processes, samples, technical information, scientific information, financial information, business information, customer and supplier lists, and the terms and conditions of this Agreement.

+"Control" means, with respect to any item of Know-How, Patent Right, or other intellectual property right, a Party has the ability (whether by sole, joint or other ownership interest, license, sublicense or otherwise, and including any such abilities which are contingent) (other than by operation of the licenses granted in this Agreement) to grant a license, sublicense, access or right to use (as applicable) under such item of Know-How, Patent Right, or other intellectual property right to the other Party on the terms and conditions set forth herein at the time of such grant, in each case without breaching the terms of any agreement with a third party.

+1.4 Omitted